-The Permanent Mission of Austria to the OSCE presents its compliments to the Missions and Delegations to the Organization for Security and Cooperation in Europe and to the OSCE Secretariat and pursuant to FSC decision Nr.
-2/09 of 1 April 2009 has the honour to submit the annual reply of Austria to the Questionnaire on the Code of Conduct on Polictico-Military Aspects of Security.
+The Permanent Mission of the Republic of Austria to the Organization for Security and Co-operation in Europe, Vienna, presents its compliments to the Missions and Delegations of the participating States to the OSCE and to the OSCE Secretariat and has the honour, in reference to decision No. 2/09 of 1 April 2009 of the Forum for Security Co-operation, to provide herewith the annual reply of Austria to the Questionnaire on the Conduct of Conduct on Politico-Military Aspects of Security.

-The Permanent Mission of Austria to the OSCE avails itself of this opportunity to renew to the Missions and Delegations to the Organization for Security and Cooperation in Europe and to the OSCE Secretariat the assurances of its highest consideration.
+The Permanent Mission of Austria to the OSCE, Vienna, avails itself of this opportunity to renew to the Missions and Delegations of the participating States to the OSCE and to the OSCE Secretariat the assurances of its highest consideration.

-Vienna, 14 April 2020
+Vienna, 15 April 2021

-To:

-all Permanent Missions/Delegations to the OSCE and the Conflict Prevention Centre of the OSCE
+To the Missions and Delegations to the OSCE and the OSCE Secretariat Vienna

-Vienna

-REPUBLIC OF AUSTRIA Exchange of Information on the OSCE Code of Conduct on Politico-Military Aspects of Security
+REPUBLIC OF AUSTRIA

+Exchange of Information on the OSCE Code of Conduct on Politico-Military Aspects of Security

-(submitted April 2020)
+(submitted April 2021)